 2. Display Fruit & Flowers of the Season

 If you’ve been a reader for awhile, you know I’m really big on investing in pieces that are versatile enough to transcend seasons (and can be moved throughout the house from room to room).
 For that reason, instead of going season-specific on a lot of items I’ll have to find storage space for, I tend to try to bring in seasonal feels through produce and plants.
-The neutral vessels I loaded up on at Arhaus have already been serving me well leading up to spring, but with just a few fruit and flower switches, they’d be ready to go in any season.
-Full disclosure — I ordered the Woven Long-Handle Planter (HERE), not paying attention to the name, thinking it was an actual basket (that I was intending to use as a small kitchen countertop planter.)
-It actually is a planter, made of cement, which I LOVE!
-You can find a different basket-style planter HERE that looks like it’s a woven roll-top version.
+The neutral vessels I keep in regular rotation serve me well year-round with just a few fruit and flower switches.

 3. Cluster But Don’t Over-Crowd

 I’m sure you’ve heard the “rule of threes” and how things typically look better grouped in odd numbers.
 (PS: there’s always exceptions and sometimes, I totally break this “rule” 😉 ).
 Well, the same goes for kitchen island decor and kitchen counter decor vignettes.
 I like to imagine I’m sort of nestling items together — items at varying heights, shapes, and textures.
 I like things to be staggered.
 But, what I don’t want to do is end up rendering the island countertops totally unusable.
 So, I try to stick to no more than three items sitting on the actual countertop.